Shopify/polaris/polaris.shopify.com/content/design/colors/using-color.md

       <Do>
       ![A type composition with a headline, followed by a slightly lighter subtitle and even slightly lighter text](/images/design/colors/color-using-color-text-do@2x.png)

-      Use text color to create visual hierarchy by using default, secondary or tertiary role colors when available.
+      Use text color to create visual hierarchy by using default, secondary, or tertiary role colors when available.
       </Do>

     </Grid.Cell>